pfefferle/wordpress-webmention/readme.md

 ### How do I support Webmentions for my custom post type? ###

 When declaring your custom post type, add post type support for webmentions by either including it in your register_post_type entry or adding it later using add_post_type_support.
 This will also add support for receiving pingbacks and trackbacks as WordPress cannot currently distinguish between different linkback types.

 ### How can I handle Webmentions to my Homepage or Archive Pages? ###

-Webmentions should be allowed on all URLs of a blog.
-The plugin currently supports only Webmentions on posts or pages, but has a setting to set a page to receive homepage mentions.
+Webmentions should be allowed on all URLs of a blog, however WordPress does not support this.
+The plugin currently supports only
+Webmentions on posts by default, but has a setting to enable for pages and allows you to set a page to receive homepage mentions.

-It is very simple to add support for other types like homepages or archive pages.
-The easiest way is to provide some kind of a default post/page to show collect all mentions that are no comments on a post or a page.
+It is very simple to add support for archives and other parts of your site that do not support them.
+You can provide a post/page to show collect mentions.
 The plugin provides a simple filter for that:

     function handle_other_webmentions($id, $target) {
       // do nothing if id is set